Bicycle trainer: Function

 Trainers make it possible to build bicycle skills and power very efficiently in a highly controlled environment, without the unavoidable interruptions of outdoor riding.
 For instance, in hill training, instead of being limited to whatever hills are around one's home, one can simulate any size and steepness.
 Trainers provide better preparation for racing than stationary bicycles.
 Trainers require better technique than stationary bicycles, and they provide a more realistic-feeling ride.
 The geometry and resulting body position of a stationary bicycle may be significantly different from a racing bike; of course, if one uses the racing bike itself in an indoor trainer, the body position is nearly identical.

 Some trainers are equipped with sensors that monitor the rider's performance.
 Power output, cadence, virtual speed and heart rate are among the metrics that can be transmitted electronically.
 Analyzing these figures can help to fine-tune the athlete's training.

 Types

 Bicycle trainers are categorized by how the unit provides resistance.
 There are two broad categories: "wheel on" trainers use the bicycle's own rear wheel, whereas "wheel off" or direct-drive trainers replace the rear wheel with the trainer's own machinery.
+Within those two categories, there are also 'basic' and 'smart' trainers, which differ through their ability to connect with other devices.
+Direct drive trainers are almost exclusively 'smart,' and Wheel On trainers are almost exclusively 'basic,' but exceptions do exist.
+The Wahoo Kickr Snap is an example of a smart wheel-on trainer.